Introduction

 I can't use DXVK, and I need to Alt-Tab!

-All you can do is download OneTweak or Special K and use the legacy Windowed mode.
+All you can do is download OneTweak and use the legacy Windowed mode.

 Remember to enable Windowed mode itself in FalloutCustom.ini![Display]